Asuka Ruby Strawberries

 Asuka Ruby strawberries are available in the winter through late spring in Japan.

-Asuka Ruby strawberries are best suited for raw applications as their sweet-tart flesh is showcased when consumed fresh, out-of-hand.
-The fruits are known for their soft, juicy consistency and are primarily consumed as a snack or in fresh desserts.
-Asuka Ruby strawberries are also sliced and tossed into green salads and pasta salads, mixed into fruit bowls, used as a decorative element on cakes, sprinkled as a topping over parfaits, tarts, and baked goods, cooked into jams, or pureed into sweet sauces.
-In Nara, Japan, the region is famous for its kakigori or shaved ice, which is a dish made in honor of the Himuro Shrine, a temple dedicated to the god of ice.
+Asuka Ruby strawberries have a sweet-tart flavor suited for fresh and cooked preparations.
+The variety is favored for its large size and is often consumed straight, out of hand, served at room temperature, or chilled as a refreshing snack.
+Asuka Ruby strawberries can be sliced and tossed into green salads and pasta salads, mixed into fruit bowls, layered on toast, or served as an edible garnish over parfaits, puddings, and smoothie bowls.
+The fruits are also placed as decorations on cakes, tarts, cupcakes, cheesecakes, and other baked goods, or they can be simmered into jams, jellies, and purees.
+In Nara, Japan, the region is famous for its kakigori or shaved ice, a dish made in honor of the Himuro Shrine, a temple dedicated to the god of ice.
 Asuka Ruby strawberries are a popular topping sliced fresh or blended into a puree and poured over the shaved ice.
-Asuka Ruby strawberries pair well with sweet cream, herbs like mint and basil, almonds, pistachios, vanilla, and caramel.
-The fresh fruits will keep 3-7 days when wrapped in paper towels and stored in a plastic bag in the refrigerator.
-The strawberries can also be frozen up to six months.
+The Asuka Village also hosts an annual strawberry fair, where thirteen cafes and dessert shops use Asuka strawberries as a focal point in specialty dishes.
+In previous years, the fruits have been incorporated into macaroons, parfaits, tarts, pancakes, crepes, daifuku, ice cream, and even a donut sandwich.
+Asuka Ruby strawberries pair well with sweet cream, vanilla, chocolate, brown sugar, and maple syrup, herbs such as mint, rosemary, and basil, and nuts including almonds, pistachios, pecans, and walnuts.
+Whole, unwashed Asuka Ruby strawberries will keep for 2 to 3 days when stored in a plastic bag in the refrigerator.
+The strawberries can also be frozen for up to six months.

 Recipes that include Asuka Ruby Strawberries.
 One is easiest, three is harder.